laxmankrishnamurti/Learning-Projects/README.md

-# This is only for learning Purpose.
+# This was just only for learning Purpose.